-The road frontage area must be turfed and planted so as to create a high degree of presentation and a permeable landscape setting which blends with the streetscape planting and the landscaping of the adjacent park and District Playing Fields.
+The road frontage area must be turfed and planted so as to create a high degree of presentation and a permeable landscape setting which blends with the streetscape planting and the landscaping of the adjacent sectors.
 The landscaping of these areas must soften, enhance and provide scale to the built form without obscuring it from the road.
 This may be achieved by means of vertical elements in the form of canopy trees to balance out the horizontal appearance of en masse ground covers and small shrubs.